Ava Gardner: Career

-Gardner was visiting her sister Beatrice in New York City in the summer of 1940, when Beatrice's husband Larry Tarr, a professional photographer, offered to take her portrait as a gift for her mother Molly.
-He was so pleased with the results that he displayed the finished product in the front window of his Tarr Photography Studio on Fifth Avenue.
+Gardner was visiting her sister in New York City in the summer of 1940 when her brother-in-law, a professional photographer, offered to take her portrait as a gift for her mother.
+He was so pleased with the results that he displayed the finished product in the front window of his photography studio on Fifth Avenue.

-A Loews Theatres legal clerk, Barnard Duhan, spotted Gardner's portrait in Tarr's studio.
+Barnard Duhan, a legal clerk at Loews Theatres, spotted Gardner's portrait in her brother-in-law's studio.
 At the time, Duhan often posed as a Metro-Goldwyn-Mayer (MGM) talent scout to meet girls, using the fact that MGM was a subsidiary of Loews.
-Duhan entered Tarr's studio and tried to get Gardner's number, but was rebuffed by the receptionist.
-Duhan made the comment, "Somebody should send her info to MGM", and the Tarrs did so immediately.
+Duhan entered Gardner's brother-in-law's studio and tried to get her number, but he was rebuffed by the receptionist.
+Duhan made the comment "Somebody should send her info to MGM", and her brother-in-law did so immediately.
 Shortly after, Gardner, who at the time was a student at Atlantic Christian College, traveled to New York to be interviewed at MGM's New York office by Al Altman, head of MGM's New York talent department.
-With cameras rolling, he directed the 18-year-old to walk towards the camera, turn and walk away, then rearrange some flowers in a vase.
+With cameras rolling, he directed the 18-year-old to walk toward the camera, turn and walk away, then rearrange some flowers in a vase.
 He did not attempt to record her voice because her strong Southern accent made understanding her difficult for him.
-Louis B. Mayer, head of MGM, however, sent a telegram to Altman: "She can't sing, she can't act, she can't talk, she's terrific!"
-She was offered a standard contract by the studio and left school for Hollywood in 1941, with her sister Beatrice accompanying her.
-MGM's first order of business was to provide her with a speech coach, as her Carolina drawl was nearly incomprehensible to them, and Harriet Lee as her singing teacher.
+Louis B. Mayer, head of MGM, however, sent a telegram to Altman: "She can't sing.
+She can't act.
+She can't talk.
+She's terrific!"
+She was offered a standard contract by the studio and left school for Hollywood in 1941, with her sister accompanying her.
+MGM's first order of business was to provide her with a speech coach because her Carolina drawl was nearly incomprehensible to them, and Harriet Lee as her singing teacher.